Betting on Bets: Anytime-Valid Tests for Stochastic Dominance: Kolmogorov-Smirnov-type sequential tests for FSD

-which is precisely what \citet[][Corollary 5]{howard2022sequential} propose.
-This sequential test is valid against not just the SD null $\calH_0: Y \fsd X$, but also the (much larger) non-FSD null $\calH_0': X \notfsd Y$.
-As a test for the FSD null, it achieves no power against any non-FSD alternative where neither $X$ nor $Y$ dominates each other (whenever the two CDFs cross, say $F_X \equiv \calN(0,1)$ and $F_Y \equiv \calN(0, 4)$).
-In fact, even when $Y$ strictly dominates $X$ but $F_Y$ has a small contact region with $F_X$ (say, when $Y$ is strictly larger to $X$ most times but equal to $X$ at the tails), the infimum difference $\inf_{z \in \calZ} [F_X(z) - F_Y(z)]$ will be zero, so the test~\eqref{eq:infimum_test_tvCS} will not retain power (as long as the tvLCB and tvUCB are valid and uniformly approach these CDFs).
-This problem persists when we instead treat~\eqref{eq:infimum_test_tvCS} as a test for the non-FSD null: as we demonstrate in Section~\ref{sec:testing_non_SD_null}, it can only achieve power when $F_X$ and $F_Y$ are sufficiently separated.
+for the FSD null $\calH_0: Y \sd X$.
+However, as discussed in the previous section, this test is actually valid for the strictly larger \emph{non-FSD} null $\calH_0': X \not\prec Y$, and is therefore expected to be conservative when used for testing the FSD null.
+It achieves no power against any non-FSD alternative where neither $X$ dominates $Y$ nor $Y$ dominates $X$ (whenever the two CDFs cross).
+In fact, even when $Y$ strictly dominates $X$ but $F_Y$ has a small contact region with $F_X$, the infimum difference $\inf_{z \in \calZ} [F_X(z) - F_Y(z)]$ will be zero, so the test~\eqref{eq:infimum_test_tvCS} will not retain power (as long as the LCS and UCS are valid and uniformly approach these CDFs).
+This problem persists when we instead treat~\eqref{eq:infimum_test_tvCS} as a test for the non-FSD null: as we have demonstrated in the previous section, it can only achieve power when $F_X$ and $F_Y$ are sufficiently separated.

-While we focused here on \citet{howard2022sequential}'s first-known sequential test for SD (or non-SD), the analogous construction can work with any tvCS for CDFs, such as those developed in \citet{mineiro2023nonstationarity} and \citet{clerico2026uniform}.
-A final remark is that it is unclear how these methods generalize to testing for general SD nulls beyond FSD, as mentioned in Section~\ref{sec:kSD}.
+While we focused here on \citet{howard2022sequential}'s sequential test for SD (or non-SD), the analogous construction can work with any CDF-CS, such as those developed in \citet{mineiro2023nonstationarity} and \citet{clerico2026uniform}.
+A final remark is that again it is unclear how these methods generalize beyond FSD.